-Proposition 2 implies that when countries show fairly large asymmetry in political economic structures with relatively lower political continuity and low discount factor, the self-enforcement condition for the cooperative financial regulatory policy cannot be sustained without a credible external enforcement mechanism.
-When a bigger asymmetry of political economic feature of each country is observed, with $\sigma \ge \sigma$ , it is more likely that each country has a larger incentive to deviate from the cooperative financial regulatory policies as shown in equation (15).
+Corollary 2 implies that when countries show fairly large asymmetry in political economic structures and relatively short-sighted policy approach with low discount factor, the self-enforcement condition for the cooperative financial regulatory policy cannot be sustained without a credible external enforcement mechanism.
+When a bigger asymmetry of political economic feature of each country is observed, with $\sigma \ge \underline{\sigma}$ , it is more likely that each country has a larger incentive to deviate from the cooperative financial regulatory policies as shown in equation (15).

 Therefore, if the self-enforcement condition for the cooperative financial regulatory policies cannot be satisfied with a relatively lower discount factor and higher heterogeneity in the political economic structure of coordinating countries, it is required to introduce a mechanism for cooperative financial regulatory policies that is enforced by a third party.
-The credible enforcement mechanism enforced by a third party should make the cooperative financial regulatory policy as a dominant strategy as stated in Corollary 3.
+The credible enforcement mechanism enforced by a third party should make the cooperative financial regulatory policy as a dominant strategy as summarized in Corollary 3.

 Corollary 3.
-When the self-enforcement condition for the cooperative financial regulatory policies is not satisfied due to a lower discount factor of the policy makers and a lower political economic homogeneity among coordinating countries, effective financial policy coordination can be sustained only with an introduction of a credible enforcement mechanism by a third party.
+When the self-enforcement condition for the cooperative financial regulatory policies is not satisfied due to a lower discount factor of the policy makers and a higher political economic heterogeneity among coordinating countries, effective financial policy coordination can be sustained only with an introduction of a credible enforcement mechanism by a third party.

 When a discount factor of a policy maker is relatively lower, the policy maker makes a short sighted approach, as in the case of discontinuous policies over different political regimes after the regime changes.
-As a financial regulator takes a short sighted approach, the regulator has an incentive to choose a non-cooperative policy, i.e., a lower capital requirement ratio.
+As a financial regulator takes a short sighted strategy approach, which is assumed in this paper for the sake of simplicity without loss of generality.

+approach, the regulator has an incentive to choose a non-cooperative policy, i.e., a lower capital requirement ratio.
 The intuition is that when the discount factor of the policy maker is relatively lower, the policy maker has a larger incentive to collect political donations from the financial sector while paying less attention to the financial stability which might be enhanced with more rigorous regulatory policy, i.e., a higher capital requirement ratio.

-In the same context, when $\sigma > \underline{\sigma}$ , i.e., when countries show larger heterogeneity in the banking sector's political influences, a country with higher $\alpha$ is more likely to deviate to a non-cooperative regulatory policy.
-That is, when asymmetry of political influences of banking sectors is higher than the critical level, a financial regulator with a higher $\alpha$ will deviate to a lower capital requirement ratio with the eventual collapse of the policy coordination mechanism of the financial regulation.
+In the same context, when countries show larger heterogeneity in the banking sector's political influences, i.e., when $\sigma > \underline{\sigma}$ , a country with a higher political influence of banking sectors, a higher $\alpha$ , is more likely to deviate to a non-cooperative regulatory policy.
+That is, when the asymmetry of political influences of banking sectors is higher than the critical level, a financial regulator under the higher political influence of the banking sector, a higher $\alpha$ , will deviate to a lower capital requirement ratio with the eventual collapse of the policy coordination mechanism of the financial regulation.